 The role of the Compliance function (“Compliance”) is to support executive management and the Board of Argo Group International Holdings, Ltd., (the “Board”) in ensuring that Argo Group remains compliant with applicable rules and regulations in the relevant jurisdictions.
 Compliance performs this function by monitoring regulatory and legislative developments, responding to such developments with a compliance action plan, establishing a compliance training program and advising management as to the status of the compliance functional responsibilities.

 The compliance function is intended to be a “second line of defense,” with the “first line of defense” provided by the various functional areas such as claims, underwriting, and finance as well as oversight provided by executive management.
+Its role is formally captured in a Board Risk & Capital Committee approved charter which confirms its role, responsibility and authority as a second line of defense function.
+View the Corporate Compliance Function Charter (PDF).

 Compliance risk awareness is of critical importance to Argo Group’s business success because it underscores the principle that acting with integrity is a significant aspect of each employee’s performance of her/his job requirements.